dentarg/auth0-blog/_posts/2018-02-08-developing-games-with-react-redux-and-svg-part-2.markdown

 ### Creating the Start Game Button React Component

-Every game needs an start button.
-So, to create one for your game, add a file called `StartGame.jsx` alongside with the other components and add the following code to it:
+Every game needs a start button.
+So, to create one for your game, add a file called `StartGame.jsx` beside the other components and add the following code to it:

 ```js
 import React from 'react';